A year and a half after his world was turned upside down, Billy Bush has not forgotten the details.

 "At the time, it was 2005," he continued, setting the scene. "[Trump's] ratings were through the roof and he was the big star of NBC and I sort of equated what he was saying to some kind of crass stand-up act."
 According to Bush, the president's remarks felt he was "doing his bit."

 "If I had thought there was a man detailing a sexual assault strategy to me, I would have called the FBI, not just my executive producer," Bush stated.

 Rob Kim/Getty Images

-However, in what he considers "an unbelievable irony," Bush ultimately suffered the greater consequences.
+However, in what he considers "an unbelievable irony," Bush ultimately suffered the greater consequences as he exited his relatively new gig at Today.
 The irony presented itself visually to the former co-host just as he was taking the first step to put his life back together after the fallout of the tape's scandal.

 "The very day that he was swearing in as the 45th president of the United States, I was checking into this soul-searching retreat in Santalina, California, Bush recalled of the nine-day, off-the-grid experience.
 "It was the beginning of me saying, 'Alright.
 Get up.
 Stop being sorry for yourself…there's life to live.
 Let's go get better.
 Be a better man.
 Be a better person.'"

 However, his old and new worlds converged just as he was beginning the next chapter of his life.
 "I passed a television in the office when I was checking in…he's got the hand up and I'm going into my little cabin to do the work," Bush described.
 "Tough.
 Irony."